Graph-based Time Series Clustering for End-to-End Hierarchical Forecasting: Experiments

-\paragraph{Benchmarks} The considered benchmarks comprise of $4$ datasets in total and include $2$ datasets from the traffic forecasting literature~(\textbf{\gls{la}} and \textbf{\gls{bay}}~\cite{li2018diffusion}), one dataset of air quality measurements~(\textbf{\gls{air}}~\cite{zheng2015forecasting}) and a collection of energy consumption profiles~(\textbf{\gls{cer}~\cite{cer2016cer}}).
+\paragraph{Benchmarks} We consider the multistep-ahead forecasting task and benchmark data coming from medium-sized sensor networks~(hundreds of nodes).
+In particular, the benchmark consists of four datasets in total and includes two datasets from the traffic forecasting literature~(\textbf{\gls{la}} and \textbf{\gls{bay}}, \citealt{li2018diffusion}), one dataset of air quality measurements~(\textbf{\gls{air}}, \citealt{zheng2015forecasting}) and a collection of energy consumption profiles~(\textbf{\gls{cer}}, \citealt{cer2016cer}).
 Each dataset consists of correlated time series with graph-side information; no explicit prior hierarchical structure is given.
-We follow the setup of~\cite{cini2023taming}, by adopting the same splits for training, validation, and testing and the same protocols of previous works to extract a graph topology for each dataset~\cite{wu2019graph, cini2022filling}.
-Similarly, the input window size and length of the forecasting horizon for each dataset are set according to related works~\cite{li2018diffusion, cini2023taming} as detailed in the appendix.
-The performance metrics employed are the \textit{mean absolute error}~(MAE) and the \textit{mean relative error}~(MRE).
+We follow the setup of~\cite{cini2023taming}, by adopting the same splits for training, validation, and testing and the same procedure followed of previous works to extract a graph topology for each dataset~\cite{wu2019graph, cini2022filling}.
+Similarly, the length of the input window and forecasting horizon for each dataset are set according to related works~\cite{li2018diffusion, cini2023taming} as detailed in the Appendix~\ref{a:datasets}.
+We use the \textit{mean absolute error}~(MAE) and the \textit{mean relative error}~(MRE) as performance metrics.